Guideline #1: Maintain a Clean and Sanitized Environment

 Guideline #5: Proper Waste Disposal

-Proper waste disposal is essential to preserving a safe and sanitary manufacturing and production facility for wet tissues.
-Improper waste disposal can result in environmental contamination and possible health risks for employees and the surrounding community.
+Proper waste disposal is essential to maintaining a safe, sanitary manufacturing and production facility for wet tissues.
+Improper waste disposal can lead to environmental contamination and pose health risks to employees and the surrounding community.

-Sorting waste materials into categories such as hazardous waste, non-hazardous waste, and recyclable waste is the first step in proper waste disposal.
-Hazardous waste materials, such as chemicals or contaminated materials, must be kept separately and disposed of according to local regulations.
+Sorting waste into categories such as hazardous, nonhazardous, and recyclable waste is the first step in proper waste disposal.
+Unsafe waste, such as chemicals or contaminated materials, must be kept separate and disposed of in accordance with local regulations.

-Nonhazardous waste, such as packaging materials and general manufacturing waste, must also be separated and disposed of properly.
+Nonhazardous waste, such as packaging materials and general manufacturing waste, must also be separated appropriately and disposed of.
 This could consist of recycling, decomposition, or dispersal in marked waste containers.

 Waste containers should be adequately labelled so that employees are aware of the waste’s contents and disposal procedures.
-To prevent contamination, waste containers should be kept in specified locations far from manufacturing facilities and cleared and cleansed on a regular basis.
+To prevent contamination, waste containers should be kept in designated locations far from manufacturing facilities and regularly cleared and cleaned.

 To prevent the transmission of infection, proper waste disposal measures must be implemented.
-Any waste that is produced during the manufacturing process must be disposed of correctly in containers that have been assigned.
+Any waste produced during the manufacturing process must be disposed of correctly in the assigned containers.

 Guideline #6: Regular Training